Oliver Goonetilleke: Later life

 Goonetilleke settled into a retired life in London, in a self-imposed exile.
 In the investigation into the attempted military coup, some of the crown witnesses tried to link him and former Prime Ministers, Dudley Senanayake and Colonel Sir John Kotelawala, with the conspiracy; this was never proven.

 In his retirement in London, Sir Oliver with his considerable accumulated wealth became an underwriting member of Lloyd's of London and moved in the social circles of the day.
 He was also an avid horse racing enthusiast and horse owner with his horses racing at Epsom and Ascot.
+He was a steward at both the Ceylon Turf Club and the Galle Gymkhana Club.
 In 1964, he was accused by Philip Gunawardena of moves against the Bandaranaike government.
 Goonetilleke also faced many accusations of exchange fraud, for taking considerable sums of money out from Ceylon.

 Exchange control offences conviction

-In 1972, he was tried in absentia and sentenced to four years rigorous imprisonment and a fine of Rs 950,000 ($125,000) for exchange control offences by the Criminal Justice Commission.
+In 1972, he was tried in absentia and sentenced to four years of rigorous imprisonment and a fine of Rs 950,000 ($125,000) for exchange control offences by the Criminal Justice Commission.
 He was not extradited, his daughter Sheila Sathananthan was given a two‐year suspended sentence and fined $72,000 and her husband Coomaraswany Sathananthan was jailed for two years and fined $35,000.